silentorb/marloth-story/design/twold/twold-plot.md

 ## Part 2

 * James bring Adelle to the City of Orphans
+  * Or: James and Adelle wake up in the Asylum

 * Adelle finds employment sewing
 * Adelle begins improving the apartment